Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 !!! note

-    Note, that building from `master` might come with certain instability and features may break without prior warning.
+    Building from `master` might come with certain instability and features may break without prior warning.

 Simply pass the `--network=schlesi` command-line flag to Teku.